scrapy/scrapy/docs/topics/request-response.rst

         This represents the :class:`Request` that generated this response.
     :type request: :class:`Request` object

+    :param ip_address: The IP address of the server from which the Response originated.
+    :type ip_address: :class:`ipaddress.IPv4Address` object

+    ..
+FIXME: Add ipaddress.IPv6Address once it's supported

     .. attribute:: Response.url

         A string containing the URL of the response.